pranjalibajpai/eRail/README.md

 - Open http://localhost/railway-reservation-system on your browser
 - Now you are all set to start!

-## Things Done & Assumptions Made
+## Assumptions Made
-- Admins are added in the table - admins manually
+- Admins are added in the table manually.
+- There are 2 admins
+    - username: admin, admin1
+    - password: same as username
+- Train can be released at least 1 month before and at most 4 months before the journey date
+- Ticket can be booked atmost 2 months in advance
 - If user/admin logs out & then access the page through URL then Access is Denied

 ## Validations
 - Login (Admin & User)
     - Username - Not Empty & Valid
     - Password - Not Empty & Valid